 In music, the stride outside the realm of art is made when musical space is corroded through the dissolution of tonal relation and the introduction of noises, but foremost through the distribution of sounds in real space (see: 'Musical Space').
 From a positive point of view, this development gave a new impulse not only to the already mentioned ordinary - non-musical - aural mimesis, but also to still underdeveloped forms of design: audible architecture.
 Both developments are described in 'Tones and Noises: three kinds of Soundscape, one Music'.
 Concrete analyses are 'Luigi Nono's Prometeo' and 'Bill Fontana'.

-Literature as such cannot develop into design, because representations have no medium.
+Literature as such - the image that are conjured up by the words - cannot develop into design, because representations have no medium.
 Things are different with the language that conjures up these representations.
 When it is no longer used to conjure up representations, but to make statements about the world, there is no longer question of mimesis (see next paragraph).
 Such statements are often well 'designed': think of proverbs, slogans and well written texts.
 There is something like 'verbal design': what formerly used to be called 'rhetoric'.
 The design of language plays an important role in literature.
 But what makes a sonnet a work of art is not the meter nor the rhyme, but the degree in which they help to conjure up the representations.
 Statements like ' 'Das ewig Weibliche zieht uns hinan' (Goethe) or 'Erst kommt das Fressen, dann kommt die Moral' (Brecht) are no poetry.

 Next to verbal design, there is also letter design.
 We have seen how typography can be used mimetically: as a means of making a visual image that adds to the representations conjured up by the letters.
 Typography can also be used as 'iconic sign' for the way in which sounds or words have to be pronounced, as with Marinetti's 'Parole in libertà':